-7 Footnote no longer applicable.
+2-7 Footnotes no longer applicable.

 8 Rule 12 of rules published in Gazette 10 January 1975 p.
 54, read as follows:

 “

 12. Saving

 A judgment or order for recovery or delivery up of possession of land given or made before the day on which these rules come into operation may be enforced in the manner in which it was enforceable before that day and leave to enforce any such judgment or order shall not be required.